igor-krawczuk/agilentpyvisa/README.md

 *  PulsedSweep, PulsedSpot, BinarySearch, LinearSearch
 * Most of these have validations on creation of the configuration tuples which tell you what to do, give you the alllowable ranges should you exceed them etc
-* Verbose namedtuples and IntEnums for self documenting code, but with the option to still handcode your tests (i.e., use "DV 0,{},{}".format(InputRange.full_auto, 5" to force 5 Volt with automatic input ranging, or write tester.set_highspeed_adc(0,0) == "AV 0,0" if you know which int means what)
+* Verbose namedtuples and IntEnums for self documenting code, but with the option to still hand code your tests (i.e., use "DV 0,{},{}".format(InputRange.full_auto, 5" to force 5 Volt with automatic input ranging, or write tester.set_highspeed_adc(0,0) == "AV 0,0" if you know which int means what)
 * Recording setups as programs to speed up testing, keeping track of them in the tester object